GONE ARE THE DAYS OF RANGE ANXIETY

 The EV landscape has changed from 2017 for the average consumer, that is if you are living in China where some mass-market sedans and SUVs with a range of 250 miles (400km) are now available.
 The Chinese EV market is in stark contrast to the West where the only mass-market mid-level EV with an equivalent range is the Tesla Model 3, but if you did not place a pre-order 18 months ago, you have to settle for the Chevrolet Bolt hatch with a 238-mile range which is also in limited supply.
 In fairness, though it’s important to qualify that the range quoted for the Chinese models is not real world tested and that it can be expected to be closer to 200 miles (320km).

 Strong government support and incentives targeted at improving technology are the reasons behind the deluge of long-range mass-market sedans and SUVs available to the Chinese consumer.
 New guidelines for electric vehicles to qualify for the aggressive subsidies offered by Chinese Government favors EVs with an energy density of 140 Wh/kg and more, while EVs with a range of less than 150km are excluded from the list of vehicles qualifying for subsidies.
+For an EV to qualify for any incentives it needs to employ a battery pack with an energy density of no less than 115 Wh/kg.
 Buyers normally get state, province, city and manufacturers incentives which can lead to reductions in the selling price of up to 50% in some cases.
 Let’s look at some of the long range EV models entering the Chinese market.

 BYD launches 3 EVs with a range of 400km/250miles